 Each of the cavalry regiments had a unique badge—common to all were the gothic letters ‘H M R R’, surmounted by St. Edward’s crown and below the letters was a scroll inscribed ‘DRAGOON GUARDS’, DRAGOONS’, ‘HUSSARS’, or ‘LANCERS’; collar badges were smaller and omitted the crown.
 In addition, each of the cavalry regiments had unique officers’ and other ranks’ helmet plates.

 The single battalion of the Royal Guards Reserve Regiment was organised into three ‘divisions’ each wearing the uniform and badges of the three Regiments of Foot Guards—Grenadier Guards, Coldstream Guards and Scots Guards.
-The Royal Scottish Reserve Regiment wore the uniform of The Royal Scots (Lothian Regiment) and, on their glengarries, the two battalions wore a thistle badge either on a red, pinked felt background or on a black background with a black feather hackle.
+The Royal Scottish Reserve Regiment wore the uniform of The Royal Scots (Lothian Regiment) and, on their glengarries, the two battalions wore a thistle badge—it has not been possible to confirm what was used as the cloth background to the badge or if a hackle was used.
 The Royal Rifles Reserve Regiment wore the uniform of the King’s Royal Rifle Corps and had as its badge the light infantry bugle.
 The other English infantry battalions wore the uniform of the Royal West Surrey Regiment and the badge used (for cap and collar) was the Royal Arms; this badge latter became that of the Royal Garrison Regiment (see below).
 The Royal Irish Reserve Regiment wore the uniform of the Royal Irish Regiment and its badge was a harp surmounted by a crown, similar to the badge of the Royal Irish Constabulary, with the officers’ full-dress badge being surrounded by a shamrock wreath.
 The Royal Irish Fusiliers Reserve Regiment wore the uniform of Princess Victoria’s (Royal Irish Fusiliers); its badge was a fired grenade with a shamrock trefoil superimposed on the grenade body.

 The men of other arms were organised into units already existing and wore the uniforms and badges of their corps.